-You will be asked to undress (many people keep their underwear on) while the massage therapist is out of the room, and lie face up/down (instruct by therapist) under a sheet on a padded massage table.
-The massage therapist will knock on the door to make sure you are ready before re-entering the room.
-The massage therapist will then adjust the face rest and pillows to ensure that you are comfortable and properly positioned.
+You will be asked to undress to your comfort level (many people kept their underwear on) while the therapist is out of the room.
+You will be instructed to lie face up/down in between the sheets on a padded massage table.
+The therapist will knock to ensure you are ready before re-entering the room.
+The therapist will then adjust the face rest and pillows to ensure that you are comfortable and properly positioned.

 Tips to improve your experience

 Tell the massage therapist if you are too warm or cold.
-The massage therapist uses a light oil, lotion or gel on the skin and begins the massage.
+Also let the therapist know right away if pressure applied is too much or not enough so she can adjust to better the outcome.
+The therapist uses a light oil, lotion or gel on the skin and begins the massage.
 A full body massage usually begins on the back and then moves down to the legs.
-You will then be asked to turn over so you are face up.
+You will then be asked to turn over so you are facing up.
 The massage continues on your arms, legs, neck, and abdomen.
 You are underneath the sheet at all times, and only the part of the body being treated at any one time is uncovered.

-After the massage, the massage therapist leaves the room so you can get changed.
+After the massage, the therapist leaves the room so you can get re-dressed.
 Take your time getting up.
-If you sit or stand too quickly you may feel lightheaded or dizzy.
+If you sit or stand up too quickly you may feel lightheadedness or dizziness.